Technology / Networking

 macof -I eth0

-Please keep in mind: we are practicing on a closed track.
-Everything we're describing here we did on a lab network, not a production network.
+Please keep in mind that we are practicing on a closed track.
+Everything we're describing here was done on a lab network, not a production network.
 Always be cautious: do everything you can to ensure you never attack anybody unintentionally.
 The only way to be sure of that is to always practice on a closed track, on your own equipment.

 The Damage From CAM Overflow Attacks

-If we go back to either of our switches, we'll find they're hurting.
+We'll find they're hurting if we go back to either of our switches.
 In any switch's console, type:

 show mac address-table count